Church Etiquette

 Lighting Candles

 Since this is entirely inappropriate, without due cause, for a Christian who has come to worship God, the point is moot.
 The same goes for leaving services early.
-Experience testifies that coming to Church late is more a matter of “habit” than circumstance: there are those who come late, and those who don’t.
+Experience testifies that coming to church late is more a matter of “habit” than circumstance: there are those who come late, and those who don’t.
 Some rules of thumb: Those who arrive late should generally refrain from partaking of the Eucharist that day as “proper preparation” for Holy Communion assumes the ascetical effort of arriving on time for the service.
 If arriving late, one should refrain from venerating icons in the front of the church, etc. for the same reasons given under “Lighting Candles.”

 Walking In and Out

-Certainly parents should have ready access to the doors to take small children out if they are distracting or need a short break—for this reason the doors are to be accessible, i.e. let us avoid the temptation to congregate around the back candlestand and door, and challenge ourselves to move forward into the Nave.
-For times when it is inappropriate, unless necessary, to walk out of the service see “Standing vs. Sitting”.
+Parents should have ready access to the doors to take small children out if they are distracting or need a short break.
+For this reason the doors are to be accessible, i.e. let us avoid the temptation to congregate around the back candle-stand and door, and challenge ourselves to move forward into the Nave.
+Let families with children have easy access to the exit in the back, as well as the side door to the north.

 Lipstick looks terrible smeared on icons, crosses, the communion spoon, and the priest’s or bishop’s hand.
-Hand-written icons have been ruined by lipstick; and even though the cross or spoon can usually be cleaned after everyone venerates, it’s not very considerate to those who follow.
+Hand-painted icons have been ruined by lipstick; and even though the cross or spoon are usually cleaned after everyone venerates, it’s not very considerate to those who follow.
 What is the answer?
 If one insists on wearing lipstick to church, blot your lips well before venerating….
 Point of consideration: God, Whom we alone come before in Liturgy, is not impressed with our external attractiveness, but with the adorning of our souls in humility, good works, and piety.

 Talking During Church

-Kiss (Don’t Shake) the Bishop’s and Priest’s Hand
+KissING the Bishop’s and Priest’s Hand

 The proper way to greet a bishop or priest is to ask his blessing and kiss his right hand.
 How do you do this?
 Approach the bishop or priest with your right hand over your left (palms up) and say “Father (“Master,” in the case of a bishop), bless.”
 This is appropriate and traditional, rather than shaking their hands.
 When you receive such a blessing it is Christ Himself who offers the blessing through the hand of the priest or bishop.
 Who of us would not want all of Christ’s blessings we can get?